-You may not know this about me, but I’ve been baking sugar cookies for 5+ years now.
-They’ve become the signature treat that I make for all my parties and were the reason I started up my online shop in 2012.
+You may not know this about me, but I’ve been baking sugar cookies for over five years now.
+They’ve become the signature treat that I make for parties and were the reason I started up my online shop in 2012.
 In 2015 I began designing original cookie cutters, based off the things I love most.

-I baked my first batch of cookies for my daughter’s first birthday, she’s now 7.
+My first batch of cookies was made for my daughter’s first birthday, she’s now 7.
 The first set of cutters that I sold in my shop were formed from the cookies for her Cinderella party.

-Although I still consider myself an amateur (there are so many talented cookie bakers out there), I love working with royal icing.
-I’ve come a long way from spreading it thinly onto cookies with a spoon, but if you look back to my older parties from previous posts, you can see for yourself…no shame!
+Although I still consider myself an amateur (there are so many talented cookie bakers out there,) I love working with royal icing.
+I’ve come a long way from spreading it thinly onto cookies with a spoon.

 I hope you give this simple cookie recipe a try!
 Visit my shop for posh sprinkles, cutters and more, when I re-open later this month.